tuxera/reliance-edge/README.md

 The Reliance Edge driver must be initialized before it is used (via the red\_init() or RedFseInit() functions) and then volumes can be mounted and file and directory functions invoked.
-The Reliance Edge API is documented in the _Developer's Guide_ (linked above) and also via comments in the source code.
+The Reliance Edge API is documented in the _Developer's Guide_ (see above) and also via comments in the source code.

 ## Licensing